will62794/will62794.github.io/_posts/2024-12-02-interaction-graphs.markdown

 \end{align*}
 $$

-with the associated state variables for each component.
+with the state variables associated with each component.

 In this case, it is clear that the logical *interaction* between $$M_1$$ and $$M_2$$ can be defined in terms of their single shared variable, $$b$$.
-Furthermore, this interaction is "uni-directional" in terms of the data flow between components, in the sense that only $$M_1$$ reads from $$b$$ and only $$M_2$$ writes to $$b$$.
-In this simple case of interaction it is also clear that, for example, verification of $$M_1$$ behavior's could be done only via dependence on the behavior of the interaction variable $$b$$.
+Furthermore, this interaction is "uni-directional" in terms of the data flow between components i.e. only $$M_1$$ reads from $$b$$ and only $$M_2$$ writes to $$b$$.
+In this simple case of interaction it is also clear that, for example, verification of $$M_1$$ behavior's should only depend on the behavior of the interaction variable $$b$$.
 The full behavior of $$M_2$$ is irrelevant to the behavior of $$M_1$$, enabling a natural type of compositional verification.

 <!-- That is, we can consider all behaviors of $$M_2$$, projected to the interaction variable $$b$$, and then verify $$M_1$$ against this behavior.  -->

-More generally, if we consider every action as its own component, with associated read/write variables, we can check pairwise interactions between all actions of an original protocol to produce an *interaction graph*, as shown below.
-This can then serve as a starting point for understanding the interaction between protocol actions and the potential boundaries for protocol decomposition.
+More generally, if we consider every action of a protocol as its own, fine-grained component, with associated read/write variables, we can check pairwise interactions between all actions of an original protocol to produce an *interaction graph*, as shown below.
+This then serves as a starting point for understanding the interaction between protocol actions and the potential boundaries for protocol decomposition.

 <p align="center">
   <img src="https://github.com/will62794/ipa/blob/main/specs/M_uni/M_uni_interaction_graph.png?raw=true" alt="Two Phase Commit Protocol Interaction Graph" width="430">